 - Pilates creates a balanced musculature that alleviates pain, reduces potential injury and promotes correct muscle firing patterns.

-- Keeps muscles strong and limber as they move into adulthood.
+- Pilates keeps muscles strong and limber as they move into adulthood.

-- Develops the understanding that our bodies are amazingly complex and require maintenance to keep them functioning at their best.
+- Pilates helps develop the understanding that our bodies are amazingly complex and require maintenance to keep them functioning at their best.